patternfly/patternfly-org/packages/v4/src/content/design-guidelines/demos/card-view/card-view.md

 ### Background colors for card views
 Card views can be placed on a white or a gray background, depending on your use case.

-**Use a white backgroun**d if your content view can change, such as when:
+**Use a white background** if your content view can change, such as when:
 - A card that opens an expandable panel on the right.
 - A card view that toggles into a table or list view.